 After an exhaustive process of analyzing both needs and assets in the community, the collaborative focused on one clear problem – ensuring that students and their families can travel to and from school safely, and without fear of harassment or violence.

 We are calling this the Belmont School Safe Passages Initiative.
 Parents, teachers, police and local business owners are teaming up to staff street corners, escort students and patrol routes to school so that gang members stay away and kids can walk safely to school.
 What's more, the Los Angeles Unified School District (LAUSD) is instituting comprehensive safety and violence prevention curriculum in the classrooms, to help students understand what they are facing and how to stay safe.
-Even the Los Angeles Department of Transformation may be joining in to upgrade local streets – one corner at Wilshire and Union is considered the 5th most unsafe in the nation!
+Even the Los Angeles Department of Transportation may be joining in to upgrade local streets – one corner at Wilshire and Union is considered the 5th most unsafe in the nation!
 The School Safe Passages Initiative will:

 - Increase student attendance